JozefiakBJ/JavaATM-SQL/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License
+Distributed under the MIT License.

 <p align="right">(<a href="#top">back to top</a>)</p>